 What’s the secret to developers and designers working well together?

 I think you have to understand the complexities of each other’s roles - designers need to know what is actually possible to build and developers need to understand design decisions and work with the designers to iterate and improve based on the combined knowledge.
 You actually pick up aspects of these skills just by being around people who are great at their jobs.
-I’ve designed a couple of little side projects (such as my personal website) and they look much better than they would have done if I had designed them 2-3 years ago.
+I’ve designed a couple of little side projects and they look much better than they would have done if I had designed them 2-3 years ago.

 What do you like most about your job?

 That I have a variety of different problems to solve and that there’s always something to do.
 At the moment I’m working on a bunch of migration scripts to move some of our websites from one hosting provider to another and I’m learning a lot of new skills and technologies along the way.
 It’s also great to be on the bleeding edge of technology, trying out new frameworks, playing with new toys and just generally having fun doing what I do.
 It’s nice to have the freedom to be able to experiment with new services, to be able to change procedures and improve workflows - it means the whole team benefits and becomes more efficient over time.